jspaetzel/meh.dev/_posts/2020-12-01-maui-during-pandemic.markdown

 Because of the COVID-19 pandemic it was particularly cheap to travel and staying on the island was also cheaper then usual.
 Hawaii has been particularly cautious about trying to prevent the spread of the virus, and their efforts have been effective.
 Most of the Hawaiian islands have a dramatically lower infection-rate then the rest of the United States.

 Hawaii should be extra cautious.
 They're isolated and have much more control over who comes in and out of the islands compared to most states.
 They also have extra incentive to protect residents.
 Hawaii's population is steadily aging at a faster rate then most of the United States.
 [From 2010 to 2019 the elderly population (65+) of Hawaii grew by 62.3%](https://web.archive.org/web/20201017121959/https://census.hawaii.gov/wp-content/uploads/2020/06/Hawaii-Population-Characteristics-2019.pdf).
-This older population is also disproportionatly affected by the pandemic which are [90x more at risk of dying from COVID-19](https://web.archive.org/web/20201201020338/https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/older-adults.html) compared to young adults.
+This older population is also disproportionately affected by the pandemic which are [90x more at risk of dying from COVID-19](https://web.archive.org/web/20201201020338/https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/older-adults.html) compared to young adults.

 ![COVID Jeep](./assets/maui/covid_jeep.jpg)